joniaranguri/garbage-guru-recommender-api/README.md

-# physical-activity-recommender
+# garbage-guru-recommender-api
-Implementation of a Knowledge Base using Drools and Java for course "Elements of AI"
+Implementation of a Knowledge Base using Drools and Java for course "Applied AI"